 |PUBADM 633: Research Methods and Analysis in International Relations||3 credits|

 |PUBADM 635: Globalization and International Development||3 credits|

 4 Elective Courses (3 credits each)

 Students may choose graduate level courses offered by any UMB department related to their area of interest; prior approval of Graduate Program Director required.

-PAF G: 692:Capstone in International Relations or PAF G 699: Master’s Thesis Students must defend a thesis proposal prior to registering for thesis credit.
+PUBADM: 692:Capstone in International Relations or PUBADM G 699: Master’s Thesis Students must defend a thesis proposal prior to registering for thesis credit.
 Theses and thesis proposal rules can be found here and The University’s thesis rules, including deadlines, can be found here.
 Capstone projects do not require proposals prior to registering for the course.